-Once selected, applicants will be notified and mutual agreements will be finalized.
-BSA staff will begin to codevelop plans with the project team(s) and publicly announce the winning projects.
+Once selected, project team(s) will be notified and mutual agreements will be finalized.
+BSA staff will begin to co-develop plans with the project team(s) and publicly announce the winning projects.

 Agreement

 Collaboration and Ideas

 The BSA will establish a collaborative process with project teams from initial application to final outcomes and deliverables.
 A mutually agreed upon process will prioritize shared ownership of all aspects of product development and outcomes.